Who are we?

 Runs a small grants program that catalyzes the 3,500 acre Brushy Mountain Project completed by partner Kestrel Land Trust.

-Helps helps 7 towns pass the Communtiy Preservation Act (CPA).
+Helps 7 towns pass the Communtiy Preservation Act (CPA).

 2012